-In four of the core courses, the systems thinking theories, methods, tools and frameworks listed below were discussed in the context of that subject.
+In each of the core courses, systems thinking tools were discussed in the context of that subject.

 Course Systems Thinking Tools MPH 701 Fundamental Methods of Biostatistics Process Mapping uses graphic tools, such as flow charts, to understand the sequence of required actions for solving a real problem in public health.
 Statistical methods are then used accordingly in the process in order to provide scientific responses.
 MPH 720 Administration of Health Care Organizations System Foundations such as beliefs and values, system resources such as technology and the health care workforce, system processes including patient care, system outcomes such as policy and quality of care, and system outlook, which refers to the future of health care.
 MPH 802 Environmental Health Scenario Planning identifies basic trends and uncertainties.
 A manager can construct a series of scenarios that will help compensate for the usual errors in decision making, overconfidence and tunnel vision.
-MPH 818 Social and Sociological Ecological Framework (SEM) is a multi-tiered approach used to analyze social and Behavioral Bases of Public Health behavioral issues in public health.
+MPH 818 Social and Behavioral Bases of Public Health Sociological Ecological Framework (SEM) is a multi-tiered approach used to analyze social and behavioral issues in public health.
 It is comprised of 5 levels that interact ranging from the individual, interpersonal, community, institutional and societal levels.